George Martin: Conflict and final years (1968–1970)

 In March 1969, the Beatles rejected Glyn Johns' proposed mix for a Get Back LP, scuttling hopes for a public release in the near term.
 In May, Martin and Johns worked together on another mix of Get Back—which the Beatles also rejected.
 Martin began at this time to consider that the Beatles might be finished as a commercial act.
 The Beatles rejected yet another Johns mix of the album in January 1970.
 Martin supervised the final Beatles recording session (without Lennon) on 3 January 1970, when the group recorded "I Me Mine".
 In March and April 1970, Phil Spector remixed the album—now known as Let It Be—and added orchestral and choral overdubs to several tracks.
 Martin, along with McCartney, was critical of these embellishments, calling them "so uncharacteristic of the clean sounds the Beatles had always used".
 The album was finally released in May 1970, after McCartney had publicly announced he was leaving the Beatles.
 When EMI informed Martin that he would not get a production credit because Spector produced the final version, Martin commented, "I produced the original, and what you should do is have a credit saying 'Produced by George Martin, over-produced by Phil Spector'."

 The first song for what became the Abbey Road album was recorded in February 1969 without Martin.
-The band did not inform Martin they planned to record a new album until later in the spring when McCartney asked if him would produce it for them.
+The band did not inform Martin they planned to record a new album until later in the spring when McCartney asked if he would produce it for them.
 "Only if you let me produce it the way we used to", he replied; McCartney agreed.
 In fact, the Abbey Road sessions marked Martin's return to prominence in the studio.
 Martin's first session came on 5 May, when he supervised overdubs to Harrison's "Something".
 He soon set to help the Beatles develop the second side of the album into a symphonic "medley" of songs, akin to a rock opera.
 Martin guided the band using his knowledge of classical music to conceive a fluid, cohesive series of songs with repeating themes and motifs.
 Along with an electric harpsichord accompaniment to "Because", Martin composed and orchestrated orchestral arrangements for four of the album's songs.
-In September 1969, Abbey Road was released to great commerical success but mixed critical reception, partially owing to what was perceived as a synthetic sound.
+In September 1969, Abbey Road was released to great commercial success but mixed critical reception, partially owing to what was perceived as a synthetic sound.
 Martin took particular pride in the medley, later claiming, "There's far more of me on Abbey Road than on any of their other albums".
 As notes the critic Ian MacDonald, "After Abbey Road, the group was effectively dead," and McCartney announced the band's break-up a few months later.